 He is a member in good standing of the New York Bar and an Advocate of the Supreme Court of South Africa.

-John was appointed the board as Executive Financial Director on the 1 October 2016.
-John has some twenty years experience in business advisory.
+John has some 20 years experience in business advisory.

-John joined Deloitte Reorganisation Services in 2001 in Edinburgh before returning to South Africa in 2002.
-John was director of the Deloitte Corporate Finance team, with specific focus on restructuring and turnaround management projects.
-In 2008, John founded RS Advisors and has since work on a number of restructuring and corporate finance assignments in South Africa, Europe and the Middle East.
-John was one of the joint business rescue practitioners on ABIL, together with Mr Dawie van der Merwe.
+Previously, John worked for Deloitte Reorganisation Services in Edinburgh and then director of the Deloitte Corporate Finance team, in South Africa, with specific focus on restructuring and turnaround management projects.
+John founded RS Advisors and has worked on a number of restructuring and corporate finance assignments in South Africa, Europe and the Middle East.
+John was one of the joint business rescue practitioners on African Bank Investments Ltd ("ABIL"), together with Mr Dawie van der Merwe.

 Results & reports